Kernel-estimated Nonparametric Overlap-Based Syncytial Clustering: Methodological Development

 However, \eqref{eq:bw} involves knowledge of the true density $h(\cdot)$ and is directly unusable. \citet{scaillet04} proposed obtaining $\hat b$ by assuming an initial parametric density, say $h(\cdot;\btheta)$, for $h(\cdot)$ and estimating the parameters $\btheta$ of the density from the sample.
 Exact derivations using a lognormal density for $h(\cdot;\btheta)$ were provided~\citep{scaillet04} but this approach has been found to produce estimates that are biased downwards.
 We therefore adopt \citet{scaillet04}'s approach but use an initial gamma density $h(y;\vartheta,\tau) = \exp{(-y/\tau)}y^{\vartheta-1}\tau^\vartheta/\Gamma{(\vartheta)}$ for $y>0$ and zero otherwise.
 Under this setup, $\int^{\infty}_0 y^{-1/2} h(y;\vartheta,\tau) \mathrm dy = \Gamma(\vartheta-{1}/{2})\sqrt{\tau}/\Gamma(\vartheta)$ and $\int^{\infty}_0 y^{2} \{h''(y;\vartheta,\tau)\}^2 \mathrm dy = (6\vartheta -4)(\vartheta - 1)\Gamma(2\vartheta)/\{4^\vartheta\tau^3\Gamma^2(\vartheta)(2\vartheta - 1)\}$.
 Therefore, we have

 with $\hat\vartheta$ and $\hat\tau$ estimated from the sample $Y_1,Y_2,\ldots,Y_n$ using, for example, the method of moments.
-This $\hat b$ is plugged in into \eqref{eq:ake} to obtain our smoothed RIG-kernel CDF estimator.
+This $\hat b$ is used in \eqref{eq:ake} to obtain our smoothed RIG-kernel CDF estimator.

-The development of this section, when applied to the normed residuals $\hat\Psi_1,\hat\Psi_2,\ldots,\hat\Psi_n$, yields a smooth nonparametric kernel-based estimator of their CDF.
-We now use this CDF in the nonparametric estimation of the overlap measure between estimated groups.
+The development of this section, when applied to the normed residuals $\hat\Psi_1,\hat\Psi_2,\ldots,\hat\Psi_n$ (in place of $Y_1,Y_2,\ldots,Y_n$), yields a smooth nonparametric kernel-based estimator of their CDF.
+We use this kernel-estimated CDF in our development of the nonparametric estimation of the overlap measure between groups.